-True Belle was the one she wanted and the one she took. don't know how hard it was for that black woman to leave a husband which work and distance kept her from seeing much of anyhow, and to leave two daughters behind with an old aunt to take care of them.
-Rose Dear and May were eight and ten yers old.
-Good help at that age for anybody and no help at all to a mother who lived four miles away in a rich man's house taking care of his daughter day and night.
+True Belle was the one she wanted and the one she took.
+I don't know how hard it was for that black woman to leave a husband that work and distance kept her from seeing much of anyhow, and to leave two daughters behind with an old aunt to take care of them.
+Rose Dear and May were eight and ten years old then.
+Good help at that age for anybody who owned them and no help at all to a mother who lived four miles away in a rich man's house taking care of his daughter day and night.
 Perhaps it wasn't so hard to ask an older sister to look out for a husband and the girls because she was bound for Baltimore with Miss Vera Louise for a while.
-True Belle was thirty then and when would she ever get to see a great big city otherwise?
-More important she could still send them money, maybe even more money than before, because Miss Vera sure had a lot of it handed to her.
+True Belle was twenty-seven and when would she ever get to see a great big city otherwise?
+More important Miss Vera Louise might help her buy themm all out with paper money, because she sure had a lot of it handed to her.
 Then again, maybe not.
-Maybe she frowned when she put the postal notes in the white envelope for Miss Vera to address.
+Maybe she frowned as she sat in the baggage car, rocking along with the boxes and trunks unable to see the land she was traveleing through.
 Maybe she felt bad.
-Anyway, she went, leaving husband, sister, Rose Dear and May behind, and if she worried, the new baby helped soothe her, and kept her entertained for eighteen years, until he left home and True Belle convinced herself she was dying and answered Rose Dear's pleas by coming back to Vesper with Baltimore tales
+Anyway, choiceless, she went, leaving husband, sister, Rose Dear and May behind, and if she worried, the blonde baby helped soothe her, and kept her entertained for eighteen years, until he left home.
+So in 1888, with twenty-two years of the wages Miss Vera initiated soon as the War was over (but held in trust lest her servant get ideas), True Belle convinced herself and her mistress she was dying, got the money --one hundred eagle dollars -- and was able to answer Rose Dear's pleas by coming back to Vesper with Baltimore tales for grandchildren she had never seen.
+She rened a small house, bought a cook stove for it and delighted the girls with descriptions of life with the wonderful Golden Gray.
+How they bathed him, three times a day, and how the G on his underwear was embroidered with blue thread.
+The shape of the tub and what they put in the water to make him smell like honeysuckle sometimes and sometimes of lavender.
+How clever he was and how perfect a gentleman.
+The hilarious grown-up comments he made when a child and the cavalier-like courage he showed when he was a young man and went to find, then kill, if he was lucky, his father.